Sound map: Montréal Sound Map

 Montréal Sound Map is a web-based soundscape project that allows users to upload field recordings to a Google Map of Montréal.
 The soundscape is fluid, and the project is meant to act as "a sonic time capsule with the goal of preserving sounds before they disappear".

 Sonoteca Bahia Blanca

 Sonoteca Bahia Blanca is a virtual platform that aims to provide a common space for the collection, concentration, sharing and distribution of sound through its georeferencing and organization in a database, from a collaborative, supportive cultural practice and community status.
 The project seeks to enhance the sound heritage of the city.

 Cities and Memory

 Cities and Memory is a collaborative sound art and field recording project which centres around a global sound map covering more than 120 countries and territories with every location featuring a field recording but also a reimagined composition based on that recording.
 The map features more than 6,000 sounds and 1,600 contributing artists.

+WAVINCITY

+WAVINCITY is a Hong Kong–based urban soundscape recording project established in 2021 that features a geolocated sound map documenting the city’s sonic environments.
+The project presents field recordings from various locations across Hong Kong, focusing on everyday urban sounds and changing acoustic environments.
+WAVINCITY functions as a sound archive and documentation platform, contributing to the preservation and study of Hong Kong’s urban sound heritage.